xenserver/terraform-provider-xenserver/README.md

 ### Document

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `go generate ./...`.

 ### Log